jflozanor/EZVIZ-Security-Camera-Analysis/ProgressReport.md

 Avility to read and modify the contents of the chip.
 Flash new software directly to the board.

 *Misuse:*
 We could modify or flash the contents of the chip with mallicious code to allows to open a back door and obtain direct access to the device.
-This failed due to the time constrains and limited understanding of ARM architecture.
+This failed due to the time constrains and limited understanding of ARM architecture. _Christian Escobar_

 **Open ports in the device:**
 There are several open pots on my device 8000,9010,8200,544.
-[Nmap](Network/nmap_scan.PNG) provided a guess of the possible services running in that port, so I decided to conduct reserach to see if said service would be vulnerable or had other backdoors.
-And _"oh boy! let me tell you!!"_  _**to be continued in the next few points...**_
+[Nmap](Network/nmap_scan.PNG) provided a guess of the possible services running in that port, so I decided to conduct research to see if said service would be vulnerable or had other backdoors. _**to be continued in the next few points...**_

 *Case:*
 Open ports with possible backdoors or vulnerable services open to the internet.

 *Misuse:*
- If there was indeed a backdoor, we could obtain information that we are not authorized to have, or obtain some level of proviledge to sniff traffic.
+ If there was indeed a backdoor, we could obtain information that we are not authorized to have, or obtain some level of proviledge to sniff traffic.  _Christian Escobar_

-**Weak Default Configurations:**
+ **Risky Default Configurations:**
     *Case:*
     Default configurations aid the user and the application to connect to the camera once for setup.
 If not properly configured or sanitized, default configurations can be guessed allowing bad actors to have access to the device's configuration.
+Since EZVIZ, uses the default administrative account of "admin" and a password like "abcxyz", it can be relatively easy to guess/crack.

   *Misuse:*
-_Oh boy, Where do I start. _ WE HACKED IT.
+  A bad actor can access the camera's internal console or administrative settings and take ownership of the device or allow unathorized access to other parties. _Christian Escobar_

+ **Port 544**
+ This port allows for authenticated users to view live feed across the internet or local network.

+  *Case:*
+  This port uses the default auth from the camera's config file and can be used in third party applications.

+  *misuse:*
+  With stolen credentials, a bad actor can view or share live feed of the camera without the owners knowledge.

 **Web App Pentest (Password Policy):**
 Mohammed and I created an account on the camera web app because it allows us to manage the camera remotely.
 We set up the account’s password (abc123) to measure the minimum required password on the web app.
 Moreover, we created other account with username (userabc123) and the password (abc123) is derivative of the username to test the level of the password complexity requirement.
 After we created the two accounts, we tried to log in on the web app several times with wrong password to see how many attempts are allowed to enter the passwords.
 Furthermore, once we clicked on forget password, we could reset the password using the same old password (abc123).  _Kalsalehi_ _msalharthi_